-My strategy is to get one card at a time, in the order above.
-It's safest to meet each spending requirement before applying for the next card.
+The safest strategy is to get one card at a time, in the order above.
+It's best to meet each spending requirement before applying for the next card.
 Here’s how much a year’s worth of business and personal spending could get you:

 |Office Supply Stores||$20,000||100,000|